Wildlife Ecologists, Staff and Managerial Levels (San Joaquin Valley)

 Compensation

-The anticipated pay range for a staff-level position is $67,000—$90,000 annually, and the anticipated pay range for a management-level position is $91,500—$108,000 annually, with a generous benefit package and bonus plan.
+The anticipated pay range for a staff-level position is $67,000—$92,000 annually, and the anticipated pay range for a management-level position is $93,000—$109,500 annually, with a generous benefit package and bonus plan.
 Actual salary will depend on a range of factors including length, relevancy, and type of work experience, education, permits held, skill set, and competencies.
+More details on our employment package can be found here.

 A few other nitty gritty details